-In FIPs-compliant mode, Fortify WebInspect programs meet the encryption standards required to be compliant with Federal Information Processing Standard (FIPS).
-When running in FIPS-compliant mode, data is encrypted using the AES algorithm established by the National Institute of Standards and Technology (NIST).
+Fortify WebInspect programs meet the encryption standards required to be compliant with Federal Information Processing Standard (FIPS).
+Data is encrypted using the AES algorithm established by the National Institute of Standards and Technology (NIST).
 This includes the transmission of data to and from Fortify WebInspect as well as saved scan data.